 Nutritional yeast (fortified varieties)

-Always check food labels for B12 content.
+Always check nutrition labels to ensure B12 content.

-3. Vitamin B12 Supplements
+3. Vitamin B12 Supplements: The Most Reliable Solution

 -